Wind farms were considered a threat to national security:

 After the millennium, European politicians set ambitious goals for improvements in energy efficiency, reductions in CO2 omissions, and a 20% increase in renewables—and in Britain, there were predictions of 70,000 new jobs in the new industry.

-And like many other companies at the time, Statoil saw an opportunity.
+And like many other companies at the time, Equinor, then Statoil, saw an opportunity.
 It was a chance to build on our expertise as an energy company and to put a toe in the water of a new business area—offshore wind.

 In 2007, planning for our £1 billion Sheringham Shoal offshore wind farm was well underway.